 The Ontario Veterinary College has hosted conferences related to climate and health.
 Notable examples include the Centre for Public Health and Zoonoses Symposium, and the One Health and Development for a World Under Pressure conference.
 Here is a comprehensive list of past events that the Ontario Veterinary College has hosted.

-6. Is your veterinary school a member of a national or international planetary health or ESV organization?
-Yes, the veterinary school is a member of a national or international planetary health or ESV organization No, the veterinary school is not a member of such an organization Score explanation: 0 points.
-The Ontario Veterinary College is not a member of a national or international planetary health organization.

-Section Total (13 out of 17) 76% Section Total (13 out of 17) 76%

-Community Outreach and Advocacy

-Section Overview: This section evaluates veterinary school engagement in community outreach and advocacy efforts associated with planetary health.
+4 2.6.
+Is your institution a member of a national or international planetary health or ESH/ESV organisation?
+Yes, the institution is a member of a national or international planetary health or ESH/ESV organisation.
+(1 points) No, the institution is not a member of such an organisation.
+(0 points) Score Assigned: 1 Score explanation: The Ontario Veterinary College has a representative on the America Association of Veterinary Medical Colleges' working group on climate change education, while the One Health Institute has joined the North American One Health University Network to advance One Health training.
+Section Total (14 out of 17) 82% Back to summary page here Community Outreach and Advocacy Section Overview: This section evaluates veterinary school engagement in community outreach and advocacy efforts associated with planetary health.
 Researching and teaching planetary health is necessary but not sufficient.
 It is critical that institutions also directly engage with communities most affected by environmental health harms.
 Although climate change is a problem largely created by those with power and resources, its impacts fall disproportionately on under-resourced populations and communities of color.
 Institutions should partner with local communities affected by climate change and pollution to share information about environmental health threats, advocate together for change, and provide opportunities for students to be a part of this work.

-1. Does your veterinary school partner with community organizations to promote planetary and environmental health?
-3 Yes, the veterinary school meaningfully partners with multiple community organizations to promote planetary and environmental health.
-2 Yes, the veterinary school meaningfully partners with one community organization to promote planetary and environmental health.
-1 The institution partners with community organizations, but the veterinary school is not part of that partnership.
-No, there is no such meaningful community partnership.
+3.1.
+Does your institution partner with community organisations to promote planetary and health?
+Yes, the institution meaningfully partners with multiple community organisations to promote planetary and environmental health.
+(3 points) Yes, the institution meaningfully partners with one community organisation to promote planetary and environmental health.
+(2 points) The institution does not partner with community organisations, but participates in community focused events relating to planetary health.
+(1 point) No, there is no such meaningful community partnership.
+(0 points) Score Assigned:

 The Ontario Veterinary College does have strong partnerships with several organizations and communities.
 These are primarily through the Community Healthcare Partnership Program and focuses on accessible veterinary care but does not include a strong environmental focus at this time.
 This presents a future opportunity to expand into efforts to promote planetary and environmental health.

-2. Does your veterinary school offer community-facing courses or events regarding planetary health?
-3 The veterinary school offers community-facing courses or events at least once every year.
-2 The veterinary school offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.
-1 The institution has offered community-facing courses or events, but the veterinary school was not involved in planning those courses or events.
-O The institution/veterinary school have not offered such community-facing courses or events.
+3.2.
+Does your institution offer community-facing courses or events regarding planetary health?
+The institution offers community-facing courses or events at least once every year.
+(3 points) The institution offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.
+(2 points) The institution has promoted community-facing courses or events, but was not involved in planning those courses or events.
+(1 point) The institution has not offered such community-facing courses or events.
+(0 points) Score Assigned: 2 Score explanation: